NHSDigital/communications-manager-api/specification/documentation/GetMessage.md

 * `type` - the channel type
 * `channelStatus` - the status of that channel
 * `channelStatusDescription` - the channel status description
+* `supplierStatus` - the status of the message within that channel
 * `retryCount` - the number of times we have attempted delivery
 * `timestamps` - timestamps of key events
 * `routingPlan` - the routing plan that was used to generate the channel